The Laramie Project

 and the members of the Tectonic Theatre Company

 In 2022, Deaf Austin Theatre will be partnering with Hypernovas Productions to produce the first professional ASL production of this powerful, award winning play.
-The project will include a live stage production during the summer of 2022 here in Austin.
+The project will include a live stage production during the fall of 2022 here in Austin.

 Our stage production will be filmed and lived streamed through Broadway On Demand on October 12, 2022, in honor of the death of Matthew Shepard.